-Lean processes can eliminate inefficiencies and continually improve delivery, optimizing workflows and team performance for better quality and outcomes.
+Lean processes can eliminate inefficiencies and continually improve delivery, optimising workflows and team performance for better quality and outcomes.
 Robotic process automation can slash transaction time by 65 percent, reduce operational time by 50 to 80 percent, and cut application deployment from 3 hours to 15 minutes.

 Automated processes such as rules-based filtering of requests and grouping requests under a single incident help resolve most trouble tickets without human intervention.
-In times of high demand, digital agents and chatbots can function as virtual contact centers, eliminating the need for working from one physical location.
+In times of high demand, digital agents and chatbots can function as virtual contact centres, eliminating the need for working from one physical location.

 Data mining, machine learning and predictive analytics also can identify ways to reduce costs and deliver innovation in areas such as applications management, IT delivery operations, DevSecOps enablement and self-service.

-Data center exit
+Data centre exit

 Ensure the right security and deployment approach

-Virtualization of networks and IT infrastructure also provides a more simplified approach to security.
+Virtualisation of networks and IT infrastructure also provides a more simplified approach to security.
 Software-defined networks abstract controls from traditional hardware devices to the network, allowing the implementation of tools that simplify security across each network layer — data, applications and architecture.
 Automated monitoring helps manage risk more effectively and ensures faster incident response.

-Centralizing identity management across the environment controls access to important data for customers, partners, employees, machines, connected devices and cloudbased services.
+Centralising identity management across the environment controls access to important data for customers, partners, employees, machines, connected devices and cloudbased services.